wgmyers/mal/impls/ruby-wgm/NOTES.md

 defmacro! special form that checks if it is creating a function, and if so, sets it to true.

+is_macro_call and macroexpand now implemented, and wired into EVAL with a call to macroexpand before the apply section and a 'macroexpand' special form.

+Blow me.
+That worked first time.
+All remaining failing tests are deferrables.

+Bit spooked, tbh.

+Ok, then, time to implement nth, first and rest, and to add cond to the list of Mal-implemented functions.

 ## Step 7 (2021-05-08)

 Quote and quasiquote time.